LSE-ME204/me204-2024-project-ntelloyoung/README.md

 * Nicolas Tello
 * Cagan Dalman

-We worked together to collect data, clean it, and it to a database.
+We worked together to collect data, clean it, and it to create a database.
 After that, we went our seperate ways

 ## How to replicate